 Click Add Rule to define the conditions for branching.

-Click Attach Flow to select and attach the Flow you want to branch to.
+Click Attach flow to select and attach the Flow you want to branch to.

 Select the step number you want the Flow to jump to, and then click Attach.